Skip to content

 Ready to shortlist your French garden wedding venue?

-Tell us your dates, guest count, and which French region you're considering, and we'll send a tailored response within two working days.
-We'll match the garden character (formal historic, working agricultural, or palace-and-family-château) and the regional setting to your priorities.
+Tell us your dates, guest count, and which French region you're considering, and we'll send a tailored response.
+We'll match the garden character, whether formal historic, working agricultural, or palace and family-château, and the regional setting to your priorities.

 Start your enquiry